History, tourist information, and nearby accommodation

 But the heyday of Morwhellam was all too short.
 The advent of cheaper and more efficient railway transportation spelled the end of the Tavistock Canal as a major transport route.
 The canal was used as to supply water to a hydroelectric plant and the buildings at the Quay were allowed to decay.

 See Victorian cottages, a farm, and schoolhouse, as well as the original industrial machinery.
-One piece of machinery are the ore-crushing plants, powered by a 32-foot overshot waterwheel.
+One piece of machinery is the ore-crushing plants, powered by a 32-foot overshot waterwheel.
 An electric tramway takes visitors on a tour inside the copper mine, and you can see several examples of historic lime kilns.

 About Morwellham Quay